 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.
-For details, please see yukoncollege.yk.ca/yfnccr.
+For details, please see www.yukoncollege.yk.ca/yfnccr.

-ENGL 050 Academic Writing and Critical Thinking ENGL 100 Academic Writing and Critical Thinking HIST 136 Academic Writing and Critical Thinking NOST 101 The Circumpolar World NOST 325 Contemporary Issues in the Circumpolar World II NOST 327 Lands and Environments of the Circumpolar World II NOST 329 Peoples and Cultures of the Circumpolar North II yukoncollege.yk.ca/cst
+ENGL 100 Academic Writing and Critical Thinking NOST 101 The Circumpolar World NOST 324 Contemporary Issues in the Circumpolar World I NOST 325 Contemporary Issues in the Circumpolar World II NOST 326 Lands and Environments of the Circumpolar North I NOST 327 Lands and Environments of the Circumpolar World II NOST 328 Peoples and Cultures of the Circumpolar North I NOST 329 Peoples and Cultures of the Circumpolar North II